tytydraco/yessleep/out/Has_anybody_seen_the_Developer_Room.md

 I'm not much for exercising, really.
 I've tried going to the gym but I never really liked it; too many people, and they all seem so much fitter than me, it was all a bit intimidating.
 But I do enjoy running.
 Perhaps I don't run as often as I should, but I try to go for 5k about twice a week.

-So a couple of weeks ago I got home from my coffee shop job around 6:30, put on my running gear, and headed out.
+So a few days ago I got home from my coffee shop job around 6:30, put on my running gear, and headed out.
 Now I should note that I don't take anything with me when I run, except what I have to; my front door key, and a smart watch with GPS to track my route, but no camera.

 About half way through my run, I reach an underpass.
 I've run this route plenty of times before and know it well.
 But this time, something was different.
 The light just seemed slightly off, perhaps.
 I would have thought nothing of it, and forgotten it in seconds, if it weren't for what happened next.